Learn how to program your own algorithms in R with us on May 17th!

 With the 3rd Chapter of our “Introduction to R” learning path we continue our journey towards building strong R programming foundations and skills.
-With the “Programming R” workshop you will explore how to write your own functions with the right controls, we will show you how to make your code more efficient and maintainable by avoiding repetition through (implicit and explicit) through vectorization and matrix operations, and we will discuss best development practices such as modularization, debugging and logging.
+“Programming R” workshop will allow you exploring how to write your own functions with the right controls, you will see how to make your code more efficient and maintainable by avoiding repetition (implicit and explicit) through vectorization and matrix operations, and we will discuss best development practices such as modularization, debugging and logging.

 An online hands-on workshop to learn R by programming R.

-The workshop will take place on Wednesday June 22nd, at 2 p.m.
-CEST (timezone Switzerland), and will be 3.5-hours long and focus on being hands-on.
+The workshop will take place online on Wednesday May 17th, at 2:30 p.m.
+CEST (timezone Switzerland), it will be 3.5-hours long and focus on being hands-on.
 In our professional and training experience we have seen that trying things out is the best way to actually understand them and integrate them in your way of working.

-Register at this link before 10/06 and benefit from the early bird discount.
-Register more people to get an additional discount from the second attendee.
+Register at this link before 08/05 and benefit from the early bird discount.
+Register more people to get a discount from the second attendee.

 This workshop is part of a Learning Path of four Wednesday afternoons for a full introduction to R.

-It is a natural successor of the second introductory R workshop: Data analysis with tidyverse, which will take place on June 15th.
-Knowledge of base R is required for the attendance.
+It is a natural successor of the 2nd introductory R workshop: Data analysis with tidyverse, which takes place on 10/05.

-It also provides an helpful background for the following more technical chapter: Becoming an R developer (scheduled for June 29th).
+It also provides an helpful background for the following chapter: Building an R package (scheduled for May 24th).

 NOTE: The registration for the workshop “Data Analysis with tidyverse” will be closed on Monday on 08/05 e.o.d.